minio/kes-docs/content/cli/kes-update/_index.md

 kes update --downgrade v.0.19.0
 ```

-Download the latest binary for MacOS on an `arm64` chip like the M2 and save it to a file, keeping the current binary in place:
+Download the latest binary for macOS on an `arm64` chip like the M2 and save it to a file, keeping the current binary in place:

 ```sh {.copy}
 kes update -o ./kes-darwin-arm64 --os darwin --arch arm64